syncfusion-content/fileformat-docs/File-Formats/DocIO/mail-merge/mail-merge-options.md

 ## Remove empty group

+You can remove the empty merge field groups which contains unmerged merge fields after executing mail merge for a group in a Word document.

-The following code example shows how to remove groups which contain empty merge fields after executing mail merge in a Word document.
+The following code example shows how to remove empty merge field group during mail merge process in a Word document.

 {% tabs %}